HaochenH/haochenh.github.io/index.md

 ## About Me
-I am <span class="notranslate">Haochen Hu</span>, a student at the Cornell University, specializing in informatics with a focus on data science and HCI.
+I am <span class="notranslate">Haochen Hu</span>, a student at the <a href="https://www.cornell.edu/">Cornell University</a>, specializing in <a href="https://infosci.cornell.edu/">Information Science</a> with a focus on data science and HCI.
 Through my coursework, I have gained expertise in data science, machine learning, data modeling, UI/UX design, web development, and system operation.
 I am passionate about leveraging information technology and problem-solving skills to tackle challenging projects.
 I am eager to continue learning and applying my skills to real-world problems.

 <a href="/cv">
 <i class="material-icons notranslate">contact_page</i>